The sustainable student –

 In Canterbury, there’s a market in the High Street twice a week (Wednesdays and Fridays), and there are other markets in nearby towns, too, which you can find on the Visit Canterbury website.
 Rochester also has a monthly farmer’s market, with the full details here.

 Speaking of meals, if you’re keen to reduce waste both in terms of packaging and produce itself, then refill stores are a great option.
 Take your reusable storage containers and bags and fill up as much as you need for the week ahead.
-We recommend Unboxed in Canterbury and Fleet Scoop and Twin Larder, which are both close to Farnham.

 On your bike!